 Who do we share your personal information with?

-- with third parties who work with GYHSAC for business purposes, such as accreditation agencies or information technology providers – these third parties are required to comply with APPs and this policy
+- with third parties who work with GYHSAC for business purposes, such as accreditation agencies or information technology providers - these third parties are required to comply with Australian Privacy Principles (APPs) and this policy

 - with other healthcare providers

 - when it is required or authorised by law (e.g. court subpoenas)

 - when it is necessary to lessen or prevent a serious threat to a patient’s life, health or safety or public health or safety, or it is impractical to obtain the patient’s consent